pulumi/pulumi-hugo/themes/default/content/docs/clouds/kubernetes/guides/app-services.md

 ### Redis Datastore

-Create a Redis datastore instance in [GCP Cloud MemoryStore][gcp-redis], and store its connection information in a Kubernetes [ConfigMap][k8s-cm] for apps to refer to and consume.
+Create a Redis datastore instance in [Google Cloud MemoryStore][gcp-redis], and store its connection information in a Kubernetes [ConfigMap][k8s-cm] for apps to refer to and consume.